connorbode/matix.io/source/_posts/react-native-build-ios-on-windows.md

 ### Installing the .ipa file

-Plug in your phone, and grant the Linux computer permission to access it.
+Plug in your phone, and grant the Windows computer permission to access it.
 Then, simply run

 ```bash
 ideviceinstaller -i reactnativetest.ipa